ntppool/monitor/LLM_CODING_AGENT.md

 - Flag any existing or new global variables and panics; avoid introducing new ones.
 - When introducing a third-party package not already in go.mod, ask for confirmation and discuss options.
 - Discourage global variables and disallow panics unless absolutely necessary and justified.

+### Code Quality Best Practices

+- **Use camelCase for variable names** - Follow Go naming conventions (e.g., `ipVersion` not `ip_version`)
+- **Document exported identifiers** - All exported functions, types, and variables must have godoc comments
+- **Define constants for magic numbers** - Replace hardcoded timeouts, limits, and other values with named constants
+- **Check for nil pointers** - Always verify pointers are not nil before dereferencing
+- **Remove unused code** - Eliminate unused variables, imports, and dead code that exists only to avoid compiler warnings

+### Code Review Approach

+- **Use the Task tool for comprehensive analysis** - When reviewing code quality across multiple files, use Task tool for systematic analysis rather than manual file-by-file review
+- **Prioritize safety issues first** - Address potential panics, nil pointer dereferences, and other safety issues before style improvements
+- **Batch similar changes** - Use MultiEdit for multiple changes in the same file to improve efficiency
+- **Verify changes** - Run tests after code quality improvements to ensure functionality remains intact

 ## General Guidance